hablapps/stateless/README.md

 }
 ```

-As you can see, an address is any type `Ad` for which we can provide two lenses
+As you can see, an address is any type `Ad` for which we can provide
-`city` and `zip`.
-These fields allow us to access and modify the city and zip codes of an address,
+two lenses `city` and `zip`.
+These fields allow us to access and
+modify the city and zip codes of an address `Ad`, respectively.
+The
-respectively.
-The particular type of transformation program that it will actually be employed to access
+particular type of transformation program that it will actually be
-and transform addresses is abstracted away by type constructor `P`.
-A typical instantiation
+employed to access and transform addresses is abstracted away by type
-for `P` is a state-based transformation `State[Ad,?]` in case that we want to store our application
+constructor `P`.
+A typical instantiation for `P` is a state-based
+transformation `State[Ad,?]`, in case that we want to store our
-state using case classes.
-Alternatively, if the application state is stored in a relational database,
+application state using case classes.
+Alternatively, if the
+application state is stored in a relational database, we will
-we will typically use a reader-like program, where the read only state refers to the
+typically use a reader-like program, where the read only state refers
-identifier of the address and the configuration of the database server.
+to the identifier of the address and the configuration of the database
+server.

-The second entity is `Person`, that contains a name and optionally an address.
+The second entity is `Person`, that contains a name and optionally an
+address.
 It's represented this way:

 ```scala
 trait Person[Pr] {